Notable investor says ‘the top of growth stocks is coming.' Here is where he sees opportunity

 "I think there's gonna be a real opportunity to pick up some of those orphans, really outperform as we go through '24 and '25, even with the tailwind that the growth stocks will have for the lower rates," Rogers said.

 The investor is bullish on stocks tied to the housing sector.
-Names include ADT, the home security company that is down 35% this year, or Mohawk Industries, the flooring company that's down by 14%.
+Names include ADT, the home security company that is down 35% this year, and Mohawk Industries, the flooring company that is down 14%.

 Paramount shares, which are down 14% this year, closed at $14.41 on Wednesday.